Tenant Relocation Assistance Ordinance

 What Is It?

-Our Tenant Relocation Assistance Ordinance requires developers to pay relocation assistance to low-income tenants that must move because their rental will:
+Our Tenant Relocation Assistance Ordinance requires developers to pay relocation assistance to low-income tenants who must move because their rental will:

 - Be torn down or undergo substantial renovation